 Ranging frequency can be used to change the measurement frequency.
 As the maximum frequency is different between 4x4 and 8x8 resolutions, this function needs to be used after choosing a resolution.
 The minimum and maximum allowed values are listed in the following table.

 Table 2.
-Minimum and maximum ranging frequencies
+Minimi um and maximu m ranging frequencies in ranging noquonoioo

 Resolution Min ranging frequency [Hz] Max ranging frequency [Hz]

 4x4 1 60

 8x8 1 15